islandproblem/islandproblem/essay.md

 <p class="important">Speed is critical in competition, and local resources take less time to reach.</p>

-The most dominant AGIs will become dominant by optimizing along all dimensions.
+The most-dominant AGIs will become dominant by optimizing along all dimensions.
 Physical resources exist within both **space** and **time**.

 - To optimize **space**, a dominant AGI would spread out and take up as many resources as possible, by replicating itself and by occupying more resources.
 - To optimize **time**, it would plan ahead for millions of years, while also capturing resources as fast as possible, before others do.